-• veggie broth or chicken broth
+• Veggie broth or chicken broth

 • Optional Garnishes: truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, or olives.

-How to make Broccoli Pasta
+How to Make Orecchiette Pasta and Broccoli

 Step one: Steam the broccoli, cook the pasta, and save the hot, salted pasta water.